 It would be hard for today's teens growing up in a digital world to vision what a really great time it was to be a teenager.

-One of my goals is that my Vinyl record site will give the younger generation an opportunity to listen to music and read about what it was like to be a teenager in a much different world.
+One of my goals is that my Vinyl Record Memories will give the younger generation an opportunity to listen to music and read about what it was like to be a teenager in a much different world.